Transversal dimension jump for product qLDPC codes: Introduction

 This generic dimension-jump scheme yields powerful consequences: by pairing 3D LP codes supporting transversal/constant-depth CCZ gates with 2D LP codes supporting low-overhead Clifford gates, both with high encoding rates, and linking them via the dimension jump, one obtains universal fault-tolerant gatesets with low space-time costs.
 For example, 3D hypergraph product codes --- the simplest instances of the LP codes --- with asymptotically constant rate and low-weight stabilizers~\cite{golowich2025quantum} can be switched to 2D HGP codes supporting addressable transversal Clifford gates~\cite{xu2025fast, berthusen2025automorphism, malcolm2025computing}, providing a high-rate transversal universal gate set.

 As case studies, we identify new instances of practically relevant codes, such as a family of finite-size bivariate tricycle codes---for example, the $\llbracket 81,3,5\rrbracket $ code---analogous to, yet outperforming, the trivariate tricycle codes in Ref.~\cite{jacob2025single}.
 These codes support depth-2 CCZ gates via cup-product constructions~\cite{breuckmann_cups_2024} and can switch to bivariate bicycle codes~\cite{bravyi_high-threshold_2024} through the transversal dimension jump.
 Remarkably, they feature low-weight ($6$) stabilizers, pseudo-thresholds about $0.4\%$, and large qubit savings ($\sim 5\times$) over standard 3D toric codes, when assuming no geometric locality constraints on quantum gates.
 As a byproduct, we show that, utilizing their 3D structure, these codes further enable a simple yet highly efficient magic-state preparation scheme: initialize logical $\ket{+}$ states, measure stabilizers once, apply the depth-2 CCZ circuit, and postselect using error detection.
 For the $\llbracket 81,3,5\rrbracket $ code, we estimate that this procedure yields magic states with (postselected) logical error rate below $10^{-9}$, success probability around $35\%$, and space–time overhead significantly lower than the best known cultivation protocols with color codes~\cite{gidney2024magic}.
+Finally, we show that the higher-rate 3D codes of Ref.~\cite{menon2025magic} (e.g., the $\llbracket 108,6,6\rrbracket$ code), which support a modified cup-product CCZ circuit, can be readily paired and code-switched with their 2D component codes within our framework, highlighting the broad applicability of our scheme.